-- To seek to achieve an aspirational target of 20% for BNG, attained within the Garden Community itself or off-site, via the application of the BNG good practice principles.
-This is to be applied to the entirety of the Garden Community in its end-state rather than for each and every phase of development. - 2 To achieve a level of at least 10% BNG for each of the areas covered by the three OPA's that are proposed, whether this be achieved through delivery at the Garden Community or off-site. - To prioritise delivery of BNG at the Garden Community itself, seeking off-site BNG only if 10% net gain for the areas of each of the OPA's cannot be attained. - 4 Maximise the opportunities to deliver the BNG targets on-site through the creation of a site-specific nature recovery which will provide landscape scale connectivity for people but most particularly, biodiversity. - Provide mitigation for protected species that is linked to BNG provision where possible.
+- than for each and every phase of development. - To achieve a level of at least 10% BNG for each of the areas covered by the three OPA's that are proposed, whether this be achieved through delivery at the Garden Community or off-site. - if 10% net gain for the areas of each of the OPA's cannot be attained. - Maximise the opportunities to deliver the BNG targets on-site through the creation of a site-specific nature recovery which will provide landscape scale connectivity for people but most particularly, biodiversity. - Provide mitigation for protected species that is linked to BNG provision where 5 possible.

-^{} BNG good practice principles for development, A practical guide.
+BNG good practice principles for development, A practical guide.
 CIRIA (2019).